 - Uses private chauffeurs, tour buses, cruises, flights or first class trains to get around.

-- Tend to stay in luxury hotels or resorts where they don’t have to do anything, it is all taken care of.
+- Tend to stay in luxury hotels or resorts where they don’t have to do anything.

-- Eats whatever they want, when they want and may have breakfast included in their hotel rate and an in-hotel restaurant open all day.
+- Eats whatever they want, when they want.
+May have breakfast included in their hotel rate and an in-hotel restaurant open all day.
 Eats out at cafes and restaurants for every meal most days.

 - More relaxing and less strenuous activities are undertaken